-Werner Troesken is a Professor of Economics at the University of Pittsburgh and a Faculty Research Associate at the National Bureau of Economic Research.
-He has been a National Fellow at the Hoover Institution; a John M. Olin Faculty Fellow; and held visiting positions at the University of Chicago and the University of Arizona.
-His research has been funded by the National Institutes of Health and the Earhart Foundation.
+Werner Troesken was a Professor of Economics at the University of Pittsburgh and a Faculty Research Associate at the National Bureau of Economic Research.
+He had been a National Fellow at the Hoover Institution, a John M. Olin Faculty Fellow, and held visiting positions at the University of Chicago and the University of Arizona.
+His research had been funded by the National Institutes of Health and the Earhart Foundation.

-Troesken has visited PERC as a Julian Simon Fellow.
+Troesken visited PERC as a Julian Simon Fellow.